jebitok-dev/bt-resources/quotes/code-quote.md

 Ralph Johnson
 `````````````````````````````
 `````````````````````````````
-“Make it work, make it right, make it fast.”
+“Make it work, make it right,
+make it fast.”
 Kent Beck
 `````````````````````````````
 `````````````````````````````
-Programming is not easy like Sunday morning, it is silent poetry.
+Programming is not easy like
+Sunday morning,it is
+silent poetry.
 `````````````````````````````